This article first appeared in the HFM Billion Dollar Club 2019 Special Report.

 In practice AANA calculations cause much debate, requiring a deep review of the documentation and usually some follow-on Q&As.

-And, of course, there is the IM calculation.
+And, of course, there is the Initial Margin calculation.
 First you need to decide which methodology to use — SIMM or GRID.
-If you agreed to use SIMM with your counterparties, you will need to be able to generate sensitivities, provide them in CRIF format and then calculate the IM.
+If you agreed to use SIMM with your counterparties, you will need to be able to generate sensitivities, provide them in CRIF format and then calculate the Initial Margin.
 Added to this, because of the specific product class definitions and risk buckets used by SIMM, you are going to have to calculate a whole new set of sensitivities.
 So unless you have a lot of spare time and resources with the required skills, you will need to select a vendor.

 The regulation stipulates that the initial margin may be calculated by reference to either a quantitative portfolio margin model or a standardised margin schedule.
 The most widely used approved portfolio margin model is SIMM and has already been implemented by the majority of banks through previous UMR phases.
 However, the Grid approach is also permissible so there is a choice to be made by each firm.